 Praise from the Pegulas is quickly becoming a kiss of death.
 The same situation occurred when Tim Murray was general manager.
 Not long before Murray’s termination he too received praise and was offered a contract extension.

 The most devastating firings came in Rochester.
-After missing the playoffs for three straight seasons, the Amerks found some success under Botterill and Sexton.
+After missing the playoffs for three straight seasons, the Amerks found success under Botterill and Sexton.
 The pair hired Chris Taylor as head coach, and Gord Dineen and Toby Petersen as assistant coaches.
 Sexton had an eye for veteran talent and he signed impactful AHL players.
 The Amerks made the playoffs the last two seasons and they were heading toward their third playoff showing in as many years before the season was canceled due to the COVID-19 pandemic.
 The one glaring disappointment during their tenure was that the Amerks lost both playoff series in the first round without so much as a single win.
 If that was the reason for terminating the Amerks coaching staff it might be forgivable.
 The reality is that these terminations had little to do with performance — they were Botterill’s hires and that made them marked men.
 The fact that they brought success to the AHL while the Sabres continue to be an embarrassment in the NHL sealed their fate.

 I was initially against hiring Taylor as head coachI was initially against hiring Taylor as head coach of the Amerks, but he won me over in his first season behind the bench.
 Players looked motivated and he was able to develop draft picks.
 Earlier this season Taylor even filled in as assistant coach of the Sabres when Don Granato was forced to take a medical leave of absence.
 All reports during that assignment were positive.
 Gord Dineen assumed the role of head coach in Taylor’s absence and the Amerks went on a winning streak.
 At the end of the day, Taylor, Dineen, and Petersen were delivering what was required of them.
 I fear history will not reflect kindly on these terminations.